dootdoot1111/BITSCTF/README.md

 ```

 Damn, ok here, have some more ctf [challenges](https://ufile.io/kvzfzcbh) made by me!
 (All involve steganography, cryptography and forensics tho.
 No rev, I hate rev.)
-Contact e on Discord (@DootDoot) for writeup/help.
+Contact me on Discord (@DootDoot) for writeup/help.